umeshkhaniya/capt_tdi/README.md

 # Potential Solar Market
 This project is to analyze solar radiation based on the latitude and longitude data.
-We will also use the Photovoltaic (PV) rooftop database to find the potential region for the solar panel.
+I will also use the Photovoltaic (PV) rooftop database to find the potential region for the solar panel.
 This project will accurately predict the potential place for solar industry.

 # Introduction:
 Solar power is a clean and  renewable source of energy.
 As the world is moving to clean energy, the urban solar market has a great future in the world.